devverma56/Hotel-Management-System/README.md

 # Hotel-Management-System
-I developed this hotel management system using python .
+I developed this hotel management system using python and mysql database.